 As IT professionals and customer service reps, we’re sometimes called upon to give a presentation to a group of end-users, customers, colleagues, or some other group of people.
+At those times, you certainly don’t want to have a public speaking fail!
 I recently had an experience that made me want to write a blog post on what not to do when speaking in public.

 Saturday, I attended my step-daughter’s college graduation, along with about 4,000 other family members, friends, faculty members, and students.
 The college president made several interesting and meaningful remarks about the graduating class.
 The student speaker talked about the fears and triumphs she and the other students experienced.
 It was an inspiring and uplifting experience for everyone in attendance.
 Then, came the inspirational speaker.
 He was the worst speaker I’ve ever heard.
 (To put this in perspective, as a church organist, I’ve heard a lot of speakers and some of them have been pretty bad!)
 The experience got me thinking about the specifics of what made his speech so bad.
 As a professional speaker, I want to ensure I never leave my audience feeling the way we did when he was finished.

 When you’re finished with your speech, you want the audience to applaud because of what you said, not because you’re done speaking.

 Five Mistakes that Lead to a Public Speaking Fail

 Here are five mistakes that are guaranteed to lose your audience: